Hanxmao/Disgame/README.md

 # 🎮 DisGame – Game Discovery & Daily Raffle App

-DisGame is a web application that helps users discover new games and win daily prizes through a quest-and-ticket raffle system.
-Users participate in event-based quests, earn tickets, and enter daily draws to win prizes.
+_DisGame_ is a self-initiated personal project designed to explore full-stack web development and interactive app experiences.
+It combines game discovery with a ticket-based daily raffle system for fun, learning, and creative experimentation.

+This project is not affiliated with or intended for commercial use.

 ---

 ## 🚀 Features

 ### 🎯 Game Discovery

 - Browse a curated list of games via RAWG API
 - Filter by genre, tags, or rating
 - View detailed game information

 ### 🏆 Event & Quest System

 - Users join scheduled events
 - Complete quests to earn tickets
 - Leaderboard to track top participants

 ### 🎟️ Raffle Draws

 - Daily raffle draws using collected tickets
 - Multiple prize tiers (1st place, 2nd place, etc.)
 - Transparent winner list by date and draw number

 ### 💬 Community Features (Coming Soon)

 - Circles for discussion and project sharing
 - Post types: Questions, Reviews, Tutorials, and more